MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/partitioningpolicy.md

 > [!NOTE]
 > Only apply a uniform range datetime partition key on a `datetime`-typed column in a table when data ingested into the table is unlikely to be ordered according to this column.

-In such cases, it can be helpful to reshuffle the data between extents so that each extent ends up including records from a limited time range.
-This process will result with filters on that `datetime` column being more effective at query time.
+In these cases, you can reshuffle the data between extents so that each extent includes records from a limited time range.
+This process results in filters on the `datetime` column being more effective at query time.

 The partition function used is [bin_at()](../query/binatfunction.md) and isn't customizable.